Cranberry7/GeoGloble/README.md

 ```sh
 pip install matplotlib basemap numpy requests geopandas
 ```
+---

 👨‍💻 Contributing

 Want to improve the GeoGlobe Challenge?
 Feel free to fork this repository, create a new branch, and submit a pull request!
-Contributions are always welcome. 😊
+Contributions are always welcome.

-📜 License

-This project is open-source under the MIT License.

 🌟 Credits